Getting Started with Apache Spark, S3 and Rockset for Real-Time Analytics

 Connecting Rockset to Spark and S3

 Now that we’ve transformed data in Spark, we can navigate to the Rockset portion, where we’ll integrate with S3.
 After this, we can create a Rockset collection where it’ll automatically ingest and index data from S3.
-Rockset uses Converged Index that unifies an inverted, row, and columnar index on all of the data.
-This allows you to write analytical queries that join, aggregate, and search with millisecond query latency.
+Rockset's Converged Index allows you to write analytical queries that join, aggregate, and search with millisecond query latency.

 Create a Rockset integration and collection